schierlm/BibleMultiConverter/README.md

 Planned formats
 ---------------

-I intend to add an importer for SWORD bibles (export is currently already possible via OSIS export and osis2mod).
+I may add an importer and exporter for USFM format (Unified Standard Format Markers).

 I also plan lossless import and export to ODT, to make manual editing of the Bible text easier.
 But no guarantees here, I don't know how hard ODT import will be at the end.
+[This is currently blocked by the fact that OpenOffice/LibreOffice is very slow in loading documents that contain very many small spans using the same style, which will inevitably happen when exporting a bible with lots of formatting]

 Dictionary support will be improved; at least import and export of ZefDic format will be added in the future.
+[Currently avaiable in a separate branch]

 EPUB export is also planned (but not high priority at the moment).